cecat/UtilityWatchMQTT/DEV/README.md

 #define hvacPin     A0                      // pin for HVAC fan current sensor
 #define sumpPin     A1                      // pin for sump pump current sensor
 ```

+The Photon has VCC and GND pins so I use these.
+Some people use digital pins for
+VCC and GND for their sensors (setting them to HIGH and LOW for VCC and GND, respectively).
+One advvantag to that is if you want to sswitch polarity, such as with a soil moisture sensor,
+or if you want to turn things on or off.
+In this project we don't need to do these things,
+so the standard issue VCC and GND pins work fine.